SnapdragonStudios/adreno-gpu-opengl-es-code-sample-framework/OVERVIEW.md

 ## File I/O Abstraction

 All Operating System calls such as file I/O are wrapped and abstracted to achieve platform independence.
-For instance, FrmFile.h contains a method called FrmFile_Open() which abstracts out the opening of files.
+For instance, FrmFile.h contains a method called FrmFile_Open() which abstracts the opening of files.
 A developer might be tempted to call fopen() or CreateFile() instead, but the benefit of using FrmFile_Open() is that it is guaranteed to function on all operating systems that are supported by the Framework.

 ## C Standard Library Abstraction